 “During my service, we were supporting so many people, other military wives and children.
 So, once that was over, I knew I didn’t want to stop, and I wanted to start contributing to my community in that same way,” said Wayne.

 Franchising has created the ideal business opportunity for the Pare family and other American veterans.
-If you’re a military veteran or someone looking for a great business investment opportunity, learn more about the Winmark family of franchise brands.
+If you’re a military veteran or someone looking for a great business investment opportunity, learn more about the Winmark network of brands of franchise brands.